maksuranuha/bengali-literature-QA-rag/README.md

 **Main bottleneck:** OCR quality.
 The source PDF has scanning artifacts that create noise in the embeddings.

-**What would help:**
-- Better source documents (clean text instead of scanned images)
+### Results and Improvements

+**Current performance:** Pretty decent for the test cases, but OCR quality is the main bottleneck.

+**What could be better:**
+- Better PDF quality would improve OCR accuracy significantly
+- Larger document corpus would provide more context
-- Fine-tuning the embedding model on Bengali literature specifically
+- Fine-tuning the embedding model on Bengali literature
+- Better chunking based on semantic boundaries rather than character count
+- More sophisticated post-processing for OCR errors
 - Smarter chunking based on semantic boundaries rather than character count

+**Main issues I faced:**
+- PDF text extraction was impossible without OCR
+- Tesseract installation and setup on Windows was frustrating
+- Bengali OCR accuracy isn't perfect, especially with old fonts
+- Some character recognition errors still slip through

 The core RAG pipeline works well - it's the input quality that limits performance.